News

 Our Compensation and Mitigation Strategy

 Our sustainability strategy follows a dual approach: we compensate for unavoidable emissions from our events while actively developing strategies to reduce them in the future.
-For the Dublin Global Forum, we have compensated for a total of 73.84 tonnes of CO2.
+For the Guadalajara Global Forum, we have compensated for a total of 155.07 tonnes of CO2.
 This is achieved through direct investment in high-impact United Nations Certified Emissions Reduction (CER) programs, ensuring our contributions are verified and effective.

 The specific project we supported is a renewable energy initiative in China, which features 48 wind turbines that produce 49.9 megawatts of clean energy.
 This investment directly displaces fossil fuel-based energy production, contributing to global decarbonization efforts.